 3.1.
 You will be considered an eligible complainant and we will apply this Policy to you if you are our client.

 3.2.
-Regardless of this, if are not our client (are not eligible complainant) we will treat your complaint as if you are.
-Please note, however, that if you are not an eligible complainant you will not be able to refer your complaint to the Financial Ombudsman Service if you are not satisfied with the way we have handled your complaint.
+Please note that if you are not eligible complainant your claim will not be reviewed by Complaint Team.
+Instead it will be treated by our Client Support Team that will help you by guiding to whom you should refer.
+Therefore, you will not be able to refer your complaint to the Financial Ombudsman Service if you are not satisfied with the way we have handled your complaint.

 4. MAKING COMPLAINT OR REPORT

 4.1.
 You can make a complaint or report any technical issues or fraudulent/security incidents (Report) by any reasonable means.
 Emails can be sent to email@example.com.
 Written complaints can be sent to Payoma Limited, Level 18, 40 Bank Street, London, United Kingdom, E14 5NR.

 5.1.
 Once we have received a claim from you, we will register and forward it to our Complaint Team for review.
 You will get notification of your claim to be received and registered.
 If your claim will classify as complaint, then appropriate member of staff will start investigation.
 If, however, your claim will not classify as complaint Customer Support Team will guide you of your further actions.

 5.2.
 In the event that the Complaint Manager is involved in the subject matter of the complaint or the Report we will promptly acknowledge you in writing via email.
 The Complaint Manager will have the authority necessary to investigate and resolve as appropriate to the complaint, technical issue or fraudulent/Security incident identified.

 5.3.
 We will investigate, consistently and promptly, determining whether the subject matter of the complaint or the Report requires remedial action and/or redress.
 We will set out our conclusions in a final response to you.